8ctopus/php-benchmark/README.md

 # PHP benchmark script

-Benchmark your php code.
+Benchmark your php code.\
 The project is built on top of the original work from Alessandro Torrisi [www.php-benchmark-script.com](http://www.php-benchmark-script.com)

-# compatibility
+## compatibility

-php 5.6.40 (use the `php5.6-compatibility` tag) to 8.0.0 RC5
+from php 5.6.40 (use the `php5.6-compatibility` tag) to 8.1

-# examples
+## examples

-## does xdebug slow down code execution?
+### does xdebug slow down code execution?

 ANSWER: yes, from 2x to 7x depending on the test.